-- And remember, keep an open mind!
+- Keep an open mind!
 Your dream wedding dress may end up being one you never before considered.

-- Off-the-Rack – Sold directly off a retailer’s rack or floor.
+Off-the-Rack – Gowns sold directly off a retailer’s rack or floor.

-- Made-to-Order – Manufacturing process following a gown order.
+Made-to-Order – The manufacturing process following a gown order.

-- Wear Date – The day your gown needs to be ready by.
+Wear Date – The day your gown needs to be ready to wear by.

-- Sister Style – Variations of a particular style.
+Sister Style – Gown variations of a particular style.